Would you like to know if you have 'the look' of a commercial print model?

 And as a bonus - here are my winning photo suggestions secrets:

 ~ make sure to show off your strong jaw line :).
 To do so just turn your head (slightly) sideways and pull it a little bit forward (as if you are trying to take a picture of your cheek).
-See images#5,6,8 above.
+See images#4, 5, 6, 8 above.

 ~ ladies – light makeup is the best (no heavy makeup!).
 It is also not recommended to use eyeliner on a lower eyelid.
 Do not use anything shiny or sparkly.

-YOU MAY ALSO LIKE: Article - How to be lucky in love or these affordable health & beauty programs (3 week diet, skin whitening, etc)
+YOU MAY ALSO LIKE: Articles , How to pick the right lipstick color for your looks or these affordable health & beauty programs (Keto Diet, skin whitening, etc)